 Additionally, Trulia is also an apartment finder that partners with local crime reporting agencies, which means users can get location-specific information regarding crime, schools, and local non-discrimination housing laws, ensuring you are looking in safe areas, whether you want a place in New York City, Washington DC, or even San Diego.
 Similar to Apartments.com, you can set a maximum commute time or filter by options located “near transit.”

 Facebook Groups can be an apartment search site.
 Search for groups that are specifically dedicated to rentals in the location you plan to relocate to such as New York NY– studio apartments, cheap apartments.
 Within these groups, you have the opportunity to directly communicate with individuals who are offering rooms for subletting, renting out their properties, or seeking a roommate.

 Meet the solution to your frustrating and time-consuming apartment search.
 You can browse all of Common’s fully furnished, move-in ready homes by city or neighborhood.
 Not much filtering has to be done.
 We’re located in all major US cities, and each of our homes features unique amenities, such as a backyard patio, rooftop deck, and wellness studio.

 The entire process is fast and stress-free.
 Schedule a private in-person tour or opt to view our homes online.
 If you love it, you can complete all the forms online, and move in the following week.

-Your private bedroom, fully stocked and ready-to-use kitchens, bathrooms, and living rooms await.
+Your private bedroom, fully stocked and ready-to-use kitchens, bathrooms, and living rooms. await.
 It’s the most convenient way to move to and live in a big city.
-Take a free tour today.